Sensorimotor Stage: What It Is, Activities & Tips To Follow

 The sensorimotor stage of development is the first of the four stages of development put forth by Jean Piaget in his Theory of Cognitive Development.
 The sensorimotor stage lasts from birth to about two years.
 This period is characterized by rapid growth and cognitive development in a child.

-According to Piaget, it is called the ‘sensorimotor’ stage because the early reflexes and signs of intelligence develop through sensory perceptionsiXThe use of one or five human senses to detect or experience an environmental stimuli. and motor activities that a baby experiences.
+According to Piaget, it is called the ‘sensorimotor’ stage because the early reflexes and signs of intelligence develop through sensory perceptionsiThe use of one or five human senses to detect or experience an environmental stimuli. and motor activities that a baby experiences.
 It is during this stage that infants and toddlers learn about the world around them.
 They do so by coordinating all the sensory experiences, such as hearing, looking, touching, tasting, and reaching out (1).
 These senses combine with actions and movements of the muscles to obtain a perception of things around them.

 The primary learning during this developmental stage is object permanence, which is understanding that objects exist even if they are out of sight (2).
+Object permanence is considered the beginning of memory development, allowing children to retain information about objects and events and influencing how children understand their interactions with the environment.

 Who Was Jean Piaget And Why Does He Matter?

 Jean Piaget was a Swiss psychologist and genetic epistemologist.
 He was one of the earliest researchers to study child psychology (3).
 He is known for his works on how children develop intellectually.
-His most famous works include his Theory of Cognitive DevelopmentiXThe development of the child’s brain and mental abilities. that gave an in-depth analysis of how children develop intellectually throughout their childhood.
+His most famous works include his Theory of Cognitive DevelopmentiThe development of the child’s brain and mental abilities. that gave an in-depth analysis of how children develop intellectually throughout their childhood.

 He postulated that as babies continue interacting with their environment, they build on their existing knowledge while retaining what they already know.
 They have an innate knack for adaptation to their knowledge as they continue to grow and develop.